Keanu Marsh-Brown

-Keanu Marqheal Marsh-Brown (born 10 August 1992) is a professional footballer who currently plays as a winger for Kuching City.
-Born in England, he represents Guyana internationally.
+Keanu Marqheal Marsh-Brown (born 10 August 1992) is a professional footballer who plays as an attacking midfielder or winger for Malaysia Super League club Kuching City.

+He began his professional career with Fulham in the Premier League but failed to make a first team appearance, spending time on loan with Milton Keynes Dons and Dundee United before signing a permanent contract with Oldham Athletic and later Yeovil Town and Barnet.
+He played a key role in the Forest Green Rovers side that won promotion to the Football League in 2017 following disappointment in the previous campaign as the club were defeated in the 2016 National League play-off final with Marsh-Brown scoring in a 3–1 defeat.
+He went on to have short lived spells with both Dover Athletic and Newport County before moving to the United States with Memphis 901 in 2020.
+He has since played football in Bahrain and Malaysia respectively with East Riffa and Kuching City, sandwiched between spells back in the United Kingdom with Wrexham and twice with Gloucester City.

+Born in England, he represents Guyana internationally, he initially represented England at U16, U17 and C team level before switching his allegiance in 2019.

 Club career

 Fulham

 Marsh-Brown graduated through the Fulham Academy to sign professional forms in summer 2009.
 He was on the bench for a number of Fulham's key knock-out games during their run to the 2010 UEFA Europa League Final, including those against Shakhtar Donetsk and Juventus, but he remained on the bench on each occasion.
 In November 2010, there were reports that both Tottenham Hotspur and Manchester City were considering making £500,000 offers for the player.
 In January 2011, Marsh-Brown signed an extension to his contract, keeping him at the club until June 2013.
 Later that month he joined League One side Milton Keynes Dons on a one-month loan deal.
 Impressing the Dons, his loan spell was extended to the end of the season.
 He made his senior debut on 2 February 2011, replacing Lewis Guy 68 minutes into a 2–1 win at Bristol Rovers.
 Three days later he got his second start, in a 2–2 draw with Sheffield Wednesday at Hillsborough.
 On 12 February, he scored his first senior goal, earning the Dons a 1–1 draw at home to Brentford.
 On 30 August 2011, Marsh-Brown signed on loan for Dundee United until mid January 2012, with the option to extend the deal until the end of the 2011–12 season.
 He joined his Fulham teammate Lauri Dalla Valle at Dundee United, who have links with Fulham via their reserve team coach, ex-United player Billy McKinlay.
 After only one appearance he returned to Fulham.
 In November 2011, Marsh-Brown left Fulham by mutual consent.